pascalSAINVITU/JAAA/README.md

 # JAAAWS
-Joint Account Autonomoue Agent With Secret
+Joint Account Autonomoue Agent With Secret for Obyte

 # Use cases:
 	* Share a common funds